rubrikinc/terraform-aws-rubrik-s3-cloudout/README.md

 - [Terraform](https://www.terraform.io/downloads.html) v0.15.4 or greater
 - [Rubrik Provider for Terraform](https://github.com/rubrikinc/rubrik-provider-for-terraform) - provides Terraform functions for Rubrik
+  - Only required to run the sample workflow for adding the archival location to Rubrik

 ## How You Can Help